 2. Put ground hazelnuts, rice flour, cubed butter, sugar and salt in a bowl.
 Mix the ingredients together by hand until completely incorporated.
 You should get a smooth dough that holds together.
 If not, give it a few kneads.

-4. Chill dough logs in the fridge until firm.
+3. Chill dough in the fridge until firm.
 Shortcut: I placed ’em in the freezer for 10 mins.

 4. Preheat oven to 160oC and line baking tray with baking paper.

 5. Remove dough from fridge and roll into balls about 5g each.

 6. Bake for around 10 to 14 minutes, or until lightly golden brown.
 Transfer cookies to cooling rack.

 7. Melt chocolate in bain marie.
 Put about 1/2 teaspoon or more chocolate on the bottom of cookie and sandwich with another cookie.

 8. Place Baci di Dama on cooling rack until the chocolate is set.
 Keep in an air-tight container.